Photography & New Media

 Vice President of Artistic Affairs, Artistic Director of Photography and New Media

-After completing an undergraduate degree in Communications Media, Andrea Jenkins Wallace received her M.F.A. from the University of Colorado Boulder.
-Before coming to the Ranch in 2008, she worked for over ten years in academia, holding tenure track appointments at Lake Forest College and Willamette University.
-She is often an invited speaker to colleges and universities including Pratt Institute, the University of Denver and the University of South Florida.
-She has also been a featured speaker at the Denver Art Museum and the Stonewall National Museum.
-In 2021, Wallace co-taught a class entitled Photography, Race and Gender at Colorado College.
-Her film, Rochell and Brian, a documentary about teenage pregnancy, premiered at the New York International Independent Film Festival.
-She exhibits nationally and internationally with numerous shows throughout the Americas, Europe, China and the Middle East.
+Andrea Jenkins Wallace earned her M.F.A. from the University of Colorado Boulder after completing her undergraduate degree in Communications Media.
+Prior to joining Anderson Ranch, she spent over a decade in academia, holding tenure-track appointments at Lake Forest College and Willamette University.
+She continues to teach courses at Colorado College and the University of Denver.
+An accomplished speaker, Andrea has presented at institutions such as the Denver Art Museum and the Stonewall National Museum.
+Her documentary film, Rochell and Brian, which explores teenage pregnancy, premiered at the New York International Independent Film Festival.
+Andrea’s work has been exhibited nationally and internationally, with numerous shows across the Americas, Europe, China, and the Middle East.
 Preferred Pronouns: She/Her

 Anderson Ranch Campus